 |MTH 208||Calculus II||4|

 |MTH 309||Linear Algebra with Differential Equations||4|

 Students should consult with the computer science department chair for specific course and sequence advising for this agreement.

 Students who express interest in the dual degree program will be selected for entrance into the UW-Madison portion of the program based on their GPA in all course work; their GPA in the chemistry, computer science, mathematics, and physics course work required by the program; and the positive recommendation of the UW-La Crosse computer science department chair (or designee).
+The dual degree engineering agreement with UW-Madison has additional requirements for eligibility, including Wisconsin resident status and that students must have enrolled in UW-La Crosse from high school (rather than transferring to UWL).
 Admission to UW-Madison is not guaranteed.

 In order to receive the B.S. degree from UW-La Crosse, students must also complete credits (to total a minimum of 120 credits) in engineering at UW-Madison and transfer these credits to UW-La Crosse.
 For the typical student, the remaining credits must include at least eight credits at the 300 level or above.
 This transfer of credits and awarding of the B.S. degree by UWL can take place as soon as the student earns the necessary credits.